-All this has made getting around somewhat problematical.
+All this has made getting around somewhat problematic.
 Schools have closed in their scores throwing working parents into turmoil and driving to and from work has, on occasion, been nothing short of terrifying for some.

 Keeping an eye out

 Most people go to their local weather forecast like it’s the Holy Grail at times like this so they can be fully prepared for any eventuality.
-And although the weather forecasters can be accused over over-dramatising at times, at least it gives us fair warning to get prepared.
+And although the weather forecasters can be accused of over-dramatising at times, at least it gives us fair warning to get prepared.

 At the first hint of that yellow triangle being plastered all over the weather map we are up and at it, making sure we are prepared:

 Screen-wash with de-icer